-If all or a portion of a generation resource is made unavailable due to a transmission facility outage, the Generation Owner shall submit an outage request corresponding to the timeframe that the generation resource will be made unavailable due to the transmission facility outage.
+If all or a portion of a generation resource is made unavailable due to a scheduled or anticipated transmission facility or pipeline outage, the Generation Owner shall submit an outage request corresponding to the timeframe that the generation resource will be made unavailable due to the transmission facility or pipeline outage.
+The outage may be classified as a Planned / Maintenance Outage only if it is submitted in accordance with submittal rules for Planned / Maintenance Outages outlined in M-10, Sections 2.2 or 2.3.
+If the transmission facility or pipeline outage is unplanned or emergent, then the Generation Resource is required to submit an Unplanned Outage.

-Generation owners shall notify PJM verbally and via eDART of any scheduled or emergent conditions on common internal plant equipment or external generator-owned switchyard equipment, which results in a single contingency that would cause an outage of multiple generation resources within a minute of each other.
+Generation Owners shall notify PJM verbally and via eDART of any scheduled or emergent conditions on common internal plant equipment or external generator-owned switchyard equipment, which results in a single contingency that would cause an outage of multiple generation resources within a minute of each other.
 Examples of common mode conditions include, but are not limited to, station service transformer outages and switchyard configuration changes that result in multiple generation resources sharing one critical piece of equipment.